FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Android/installUIOnAndroid.md

 pip3 show eventlet
 ```

-After eventlet installs we need to update a file to hardcode the tcp/udp protocol numbers due to incompatiabilities with Android
+After eventlet installs we need to update a file to hardcode
+the tcp/udp protocol numbers due to incompatibilities with Android
 - The output of `pip3 show eventlet` Location should be similar to `/data/user/0/ru.iiec.pydroid3/files/arm-linux-androideabi/lib/python3.8/site-packages`
 - The file we need to update with the tcp/udp protocol numbers is located in `dns/rdtypes/IN/WKS.py`
 - The full path of the file to edit using the eventlet Location output: